libtcod/libtcod/README.md

 * 32 bit (Win32, SDL2 only) binaries also including source code.
 * 64 bit (x64, SDL2 only) binaries also including source code.

+**Warning:** Run `samples.exe` as your first action, if you download these builds.
+If you get an error about `vcruntime140.dll` being missing, you need to install the two [Visual Studio 2015 runtimes](https://www.microsoft.com/en-us/download/details.aspx?id=53587).
+Make sure you install the 32-bit runtime.
+And make sure you also install the 64-bit runtime.

 ### Compiling from source ###

 These are the recommended places to obtain the source code from: